 Facebook’s robust targeting capabilities, combined with its nearly seamless integration with eCommerce CMS sites like Shopify, create a low barrier of entry for marketers to show highly relevant ads to niche audiences.

 Facebook’s new value-based optimization machine learning utilizes an algorithm to determine your Return On Ad Spend (ROAS).
-Using Facebook’s data to help this algorithm learn who your ideal customers are, and before long, you’ll have the option to bid on advertising to achieve a specific ROI.
+Using Facebook’s data, this algorithm will learn who your ideal customers are, and before long, you’ll have the option to bid on advertising to achieve a specific ROI.
 This can be VERY powerful if you are looking to keep your marketing costs at a certain percentage of sales while scaling your eCommerce sales.

 Facebook’s targeting capabilities, data, and algorithms put unprecedented power in the hands of today’s advertisers.
 With the right strategy and the benefit of experimentation, you may soon find yourself with a virtual customer-generating machine that empowers you to spend money to grow your business profitably.